xunit/xunit/site/docs/getting-started/v3/migration.md

 When you build a v3 test project, the result is directly executable.

 * For .NET Framework projects, the resulting `.exe` file is your unit test project and can be run
-* For .NET projects, the resulting `.dll` file is your unit test project, and the build process also create a `.exe` file (or extension-less execution, on Linux and macOS) that can be used to run your test project. _(It's important to remember that the executable for .NET projects is just a stub launcher; the actual unit tests live inside the `.dll`, and when using any multi-assembly runner, you will pass the path to the `.dll` file for .NET projects, not the `.exe` file.)_
+* For .NET projects, the resulting `.dll` file is your unit test project, and the build process also creates a `.exe` file (or extension-less executable, on Linux and macOS) that can be used to run your test project. _(It's important to remember that the executable for .NET projects is just a stub launcher; the actual unit tests live inside the `.dll`, and when using any multi-assembly runner, you will pass the path to the `.dll` file for .NET projects, not the `.exe` file.)_

 If you run the executable without any command line options, all your tests will run: